+$\sigma{\Delta z'}$ : The sample standard deviation of the gap $\Delta z'$ .
 Moreover, we also calculated the sample mean of the number of misclassified pixels in comparison with the optimal solution.

-The results are shown in Figure 8.
-They reveal the accuracy of the suboptimal solutions obtained with the semidefinite relaxation: The average relative error for both the objective function value and the number of correctly classified pixels is below 2%, compared to the optimum values of the objective function.
-The corresponding measures for $\sigma{\Delta z}$ lie between 0.12% and 1.33%.
-This shows that in practice, the performance of the semidefinite relaxation approach is much better than the bounds presented in Section 3.4.
+The results are shown in Fig. 7.
+They reveal the accuracy of the suboptimal solutions obtained with the semidefinite relaxation: The average relative error for both the objective function value and the number of correctly classified pixels is below 2 percent compared to the optimum values of the objective function.
+The corresponding measures for $\sigma{\Delta z}$ lie between 0.12 percent and 1.33 percent.
+This shows that, in practice, the performance of the semidefinite relaxation approach is much better than the bounds presented in Section 3.4.